topgoer/VerseMind_SQL_Assistant/README.md

 npm run dev
 ```

-- The app will be available at http://localhost:5173/
+- The app will be available at http://localhost:5173/ (development server)
-- The frontend will automatically proxy API requests to the backend (see `vite.config.ts` for proxy settings).
+- The frontend will automatically proxy API requests to the backend (see `vite.config.ts` for proxy settings)
+- Note: For production deployment, the frontend would need to be built with `npm run build` and served separately

 #### Troubleshooting
 - If you see styling issues, ensure you are using Tailwind CSS v3 (see `package.json`).